danshorstein/isaca_presentation_2018/README.md

-# ISACA Presentation
+# ISACA Presentation June 2018 - Improving the IT Audit Process with Python
-## Improving the IT Audit Process with Python
+This repository contains the Jupyter Notebooks and related files used in examples presented at my presentation at the DC area annual ISACA conference.